miquelbcn15/Genetic-Algorithm/README.md

     - genetics.c: contains the main functions corresponding to the Genetic Algorithm implementation.
     - main.c: includes the main function, it basically runs the code
+    - The functions corresponding to the files RKF78.c and its header are developed and provided by Lluis Alseda.

 ### Instructions
 The src folder contains a Makefile to compile the code.
 The main object file